df15h-moddable/df15h-ce-public/docs/es5/3_configure/tools/dyndolod/1_xlodgen/2_generate.md

 3. Output : In MO2, enable empty mod `GENERATED OUTPUT XLODGEN` (or whatever we named it previously).
 4. Run : In MO2, select and run `xLODGenx64` (or whatever we named it previously).

+## Validate

+1. Inspect the output in `GENERATED OUTPUT XLODGEN`.
+There should be content in `meshes/terrain` and `textures/terrain`.
+2. View conflicts (right-click > "Information") for `GENERATED OUTPUT XLODGEN`.
+We should be overriding many existing meshes.

 When complete ...

 1. Notice that it generated `meshes/terrain` and `textures/terrain` in our previously empty "GENERATED OUTPUT XLODGEN" mod directory.